ccabanero/swift-server-vapor-snippets/README.md

 ##Routing Basics

-In this section, we're going to send some static JSON through a route.
-Along the way we'll learn some routing basics such as how to handle simple GET and POST requests.
+In this section, we're going to learn how to author simple GET and POST requests using Vapor routing.
+In the next section, we'll use a database to persist and fetch this same data instead of using static JSON.

 In Xcode, navigate to /Sources/App/Main.swift and edit it as: